twitter/the-algorithm/src/scala/com/twitter/simclusters_v2/README.md

 - Topics (used for TopicFollow)

 #### Tweet embeddings
-When a tweet is created, its tweet embedding is initialized as an empty vector.
+When a Tweet is created, its Tweet embedding is initialized as an empty vector.
-Tweet embeddings are updated each time the tweet is favorited.
-Specifically, the InterestedIn vector of each user who Fav-ed the tweet is added to the tweet vector.
+Tweet embeddings are updated each time the Tweet is favorited.
+Specifically, the InterestedIn vector of each user who Fav-ed the Tweet is added to the Tweet vector.
-Since tweet embeddings are updated each time a tweet is favorited, they change over time.
+Since Tweet embeddings are updated each time a Tweet is favorited, they change over time.

-Tweet embeddings are critical for our tweet recommendation tasks.
-We can calculate tweet similarity and recommend similar tweets to users based on their tweet engagement history.
+Tweet embeddings are critical for our Tweet recommendation tasks.
+We can calculate Tweet similarity and recommend similar tweets to users based on their Tweet engagement history.

-We have a online Heron job that updates the tweet embeddings in realtime, check out [here](summingbird/README.md) for more.
+We have a online Heron job that updates the Tweet embeddings in realtime, check out [here](summingbird/README.md) for more.

 #### Topic embeddings
-Topic embeddings (**R**) are determined by taking the cosine similarity between consumers who are interested in a community and the number of aggregated favorites each consumer has taken on a tweet that has a topic annotation (with some time decay).
+Topic embeddings (**R**) are determined by taking the cosine similarity between consumers who are interested in a community and the number of aggregated favorites each consumer has taken on a Tweet that has a topic annotation (with some time decay).

 <img src="images/topic_embeddings.png">